-Amazon Technical Academy trains Amazon employees in the U.S. to become entry-level Software Development Engineers (SDE) in as little as nine months.
+Amazon Technical Academy trains Amazon employees in the U.S. with the skills needed to become entry-level Software Development Engineers (SDE) in as little as nine months.
 Tuition is free and participants are paid to learn.

 Amazon Technical Academy is committed to selecting participants from diverse backgrounds and experiences across gender, race and ethnicity, nationality, religion, physical ability, sexual orientation, military status, education, previous work, and more.

-Amazon Technical Academy accepts applications from regular full-time or reduced-time Amazon employees in good performance standing who have been employed for at least 12 months by the time classes start.
+Amazon Technical Academy accepts applications from regular full-time or reduced-time Amazon employees in good performance standing who have at least 12 months of blue badge tenure by the time classes start.
 Applicants must have a GED or high school diploma.
 All applicants must have valid unrestricted work authorization throughout the entire 9-month training.

 Learn more about all eligibility requirements.

 Please note: Amazon does not provide any immigration support or sponsorship for the participation in this training program.
 All applicants must have valid unrestricted work authorization throughout the entire 9-month training.
 Current Amazon visa sponsored employees and employees in F-1 visa status are not eligible to participate.

 ATA is not accepting new applications at this time.
 Prospective applicants are advised to check back for announcements about the next application cycle.